pathmodel/pathmodel/README.rst

    |    :width: 800px                                         |
    +----------------------------------------------------------+

-Inferred reactions are listed in 'pathmodel_incremental_inference.tsv':
+Inferred reactions are listed in 'pathmodel_incremental_inference.tsv', with the step of the incremental mode from the source molecule (sedoheptulose-7-phosphate) to the goal molecule (palythine).

+Incremental step 2 is not showed because it is already known (between 'sedoheptulose-7-phosphate' and 'R-demethyl-4-deoxygadusol') and no new predictions have been inferred.

 .. table::
    :align: center